marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Request for Records

 To ease the process of retrieving records, most clerks require that members of the public submit a written request for records.
 Some courts provide a form to ease the process.
 Completed forms typically contain information such as the defendant’s name, case number, and other relevant information necessary for the location of the document.
 Individuals are advised to check the court’s website to check out the form and see what the requirements are.
-Although they are likely to get one when they visit the court’s physical location.
+However, they are likely to get one when they visit the court’s physical location.

 Step 4.
 Make payment